 Running for 30 miles from Cady Park in downtown Snohomish to the Nakashima Heritage Barn near Arlington, Snohomish County’s Centennial Trail boasts many historical stops to enjoy as cyclists, pedestrians, and equestrians.
-Those interested in learning about the Centennial Trail and its place in Snohomish County history can take advantage of a free history walk event on July 20 hosted by the Snohomish County Historic Preservation Commission and local tribal and historical groups.

 The first section of the Centennial Trail opened to the public in 1989, celebrating the 100th anniversary of Washington’s statehood.
 In 2013, the final section of the trail was completed near the Skagit County line, making the Centennial Trail the largest park in Snohomish County.
 Following along a prior railroad grade, this paved and easily accessible trail with minimal elevation gain runs parallel to the Highway 9 corridor.
 The former railway was constructed along routes that the Indigenous people of the area had historically used.